 Eclipse is the most used software development environment.
-Lots of specific plugins are available for JBoss products, however also with the minimal Eclipse Enterprise set you can easily build Java EE 6 applications.
+Lots of specific plugins are available for JBoss products, however also with the minimal Eclipse Enterprise set you can easily build Web applications which uses JSF as user interface.